LeoUribC/Continuum-Mechanics/doc/index.rst

 using clean code techniques and documentation tools learned so far.

-All the proposed exercises are listed in the **contents** section, the code files are visible in the :ref:`repository<https://github.com/LeoUribC/Continuum-Mechanics.git>` with the python test files.
+All the proposed exercises are listed in the **contents** section, the code files are visible in the repository_ with the python test files.

 .. math::
    \frac{d}{dx} \left( \int_{g(x)}^{h(x)} f(x) dx \right) =